SoulardThibaut/TemporalConstraints/README.md

   * test.quintuplet
   * test.gt

+The data can be generated through the use of a HDT file and

 # Runable experiment
 To run the experiment described in the paper, the following packages are required :
 * Pandas